arwooy/LLM-Enhanced-Trading/README.md

 ## Backtesting Results and Comparison Table

 Sentiment integration demonstrated significant improvements in trading performance across both the evaluated metrics:

 **Sharpe Ratio**: Sentiment integration significantly boosted risk-adjusted returns across all tickers.
-For example:

 - TSLA's SMA strategy improved from **0.34 to 3.47**.
 - AAPL and AMZN also exhibited substantial positive shifts.

 **Win Ratio**: The proportion of profitable trades increased notably with sentiment integration.
-For example:

 - TSLA’s SMA strategy win ratio rose from **32.2% to 57.0%**.
 - Similar improvements were observed in AAPL and AMZN for sentiment-driven strategies.